99-bugs/toomanypeeps/README.md

-# tomanypeeps
+# Too Many Peeps

-Counting people using OpenCV, a Raspberry Pi and visualize results in a webpage
+Counting people using OpenCV, a Raspberry Pi and visualizing the results in a webpage.

+## OpenCV C++ Detector App

+Checkout [OpenCV C++ Detector App](docs/opencv_detector.md) for more info.